Tertiumnon/cheatsheets/pages/programming-languages/javascript/frameworks/react/environment.md

 },
 ```

-### Use enviroment variables
+### Use environment variables

 - Create file "./env" in the root.

 ```text
 .env